tl;dr

 Good-to-Know

-A customer can be a part of multiple experiments, but can only be part of one variant per experiment
+A customer can be part of multiple experiments, but only one variant per experiment.

-If a customer is part of multiple variants inside an experiment, we'll allocate the order to the one closest to the order date
+If a customer is assigned to multiple variants within the same experiment, Klar allocates the order to the variant closest to the order date.